 Minnesota Nursing License Requirements

 Licensed nurses in Minnesota are overseen by the Minnesota Board of Nursing, which works to ensure that all nurses practicing in Minnesota are appropriately qualified to provide quality nursing care.
 Among the categories of nurse practice recognized in Minnesota are licensed practical nursing, registered nursing, and nurse practitioners.
-Continue learning about how to become a licensed practical nurse, registered nurse, or nurse practitioner by reading below.
+Continue learning about how to become a licensed practical nurse, registered nurse, or nurse practitioner in Minnesota by reading below.

 » How to become a licensed practical nurse (requires completion of a training program)